 Vogler possessed an ease and sensibility to his painting that was noticed by his contemporaries.
-His free application of color earned him a place in the ranks of the Impressionist landscape painters, and he had many fervent admirers in the early collectors of this school.
+His free application of color earned him a place in the ranks of the great Impressionist painters, and he had many fervent admirers in the early collectors of Impressionism.
 He traveled throughout France, producing beautiful canvases known for their fresh, harmonious colors and radiant depiction of light.
 He successfully exhibited his work along with that Bonnard, Vuillard, Lautrec and Signac at the highly prestigious Galerie Vollard in Paris.

 French Artist (1852 - 1904)